intel/virtual-storage-manager/INSTALL.md

 	>     [management_addr]
 	>     192.168.123.0/24
 	>
 	>     [ceph_public_addr]
 	>     192.168.123.0/24
 	>
 	>     [ceph_cluster_addr]
 	>     192.168.123.0/24

 #Automatic Deployment
 Starting with VSM 1.1, an automatic deployment tool is provided which can simplify the deployment.
 This tool is still in development, so your feedback and JIRA reports of any problems are very welcome.

 This section will describe how to use the tool to conduct automation.

 1. Firstly, a VSM binary release package should be acquired.
 It may be downloaded from binary repository, or built from source (see [Build VSM](#Build_VSM)).
 Then unpack the release package, the folder structure looks as following:
 	> 	.
 	> 	├── CHANGELOG
-	> 	├── hostrc
+	> 	├── installrc
 	> 	├── INSTALL.md
 	> 	├── install.sh
 	> 	├── uninstall.sh